Tour Interest: Birding

 Day 2 – Full day birding Los Glaciares National Park.
 O/N El Calafate.

-Day 3 – Drive to Torres del Paine, birding en-route.
-O/N Torres del Paine.
+Day 3 – Drive to El Chaltén, birding en-route.
+O/N El Chaltén.

-Day 6 – Torres del Paine to Calafate and flight to Ushuaia.
+Day 5 – El Chaltén to El Calafate and flight to Ushuaia.
 O/N Ushuaia.

-Day 7 – Full day birding Tierra del Fuego National Park O/N Ushuaia.
+Day 7 – Morning birding Tierra del Fuego National Park.
+Afternoon birding Beagle Channel.
+O/N Ushuaia.

-Day 9 – Morning birding Ushuaia.
-Afternoon transfer to the airport.
+Day 8 – Afternoon transfer to the airport.
 Tour conclusion.

 Some Birds We’ll Look For

-Ushuaia: Gentoo Penguin, Black-browed Albatross, Southern Giant Petrel, Southern Fulmar, Sooty Shearwater, Common and Magellanic diving petrels, Ashy-headed, Upland and Kelp geese, Flying and Fuegian streamer ducks, Black-faced Ibis, Austral Pygmy Owl, Lesser Horned Owl, Magellanic Woodpecker, Ochre-naped Ground Tyrant and Yellow-bridled Finch.
+Ushuaia: Gentoo Penguin, Magellanic Penguin, Black-browed Albatross, Southern Giant Petrel, Southern Fulmar, Sooty Shearwater, Common and Magellanic diving petrels, Ashy-headed, Upland and Kelp geese, Flying and Fuegian streamer ducks, Chilean Hawk, White-throated Caracara, Magellanic and Blackish oystercatchers, White-bellied Seedsnipe, Snowy Sheathbill, Dolphin Gull, Chilean Skua, Lesser Horned Owl, Magellanic Woodpecker, Grey-flancked, Dark-bellied and Buff-winged cinclodes, Ochre-naped Ground Tyrant and Yellow-bridled Finch.

 Best Time To Go

-Southern hemisphere spring and summer months are the possible ones to go birding Patagonia.
-October to March is when birding is at its best in Southwestern Patagonia and Tierra del Fuego, regardless some birds are easier within more restricted time frames, so please let us know what local birds are included on your wishlist to help you planning for best possible tour dates accordingly.
+Southern hemisphere spring and summer months are best for birding Patagonia.
+October to March is when birding is at its best in Southwestern Patagonia and Tierra del Fuego, regardless some birds are only possible within more restricted time frames, so please let us know what local birds are included on your wishlist to help you planning for best possible tour dates accordingly.

 Private transportation for all transfers and excursions.
 Accommodations on a twin/double basis.
 Single supplements on request.
-Full time Trogon Tours’ leader to accompany the group from day 1 on arrival in El Calafate airport to day 9 on departure from Ushuaia airport.
+Full time Trogon Tours’ leader to accompany the group from day 1 on arrival in El Calafate airport to day 8 on departure from Ushuaia airport.
 Local guides where required by law.
-All breakfasts, lunches, box-lunches and dinners, from dinner on day 1 to lunch on day 9 of the tour.
+All breakfasts, lunches, box-lunches and dinners, from dinner on day 1 to breakfast on day 8 of the tour.
 No drinks included.
 Admission fees to all national parks and nature reserves.
 Motor catamaran excursion on the Beagle Channel.

 What’s Not Included?